naomatheus/matt-rearc-quest/readme.md

 - Networking is not my strong suit, and this challenge was a great learning tool for me.
 I actually know more about VPC Networking for EC2 than I did a few days ago.
 That's the sign of an awesome and applicable code challenge, Kudos.

 - You probably will notice that the web server in my setup is in a public subnet.
 I understand that this is not ideal.
 I plan to update this when I get more time.

+- The Dockerfile command to handles permission issues in the application's binary files is not fully resolved.
+If I had more time I would look into this.
+It may be that in the Dockerfile some more specific user permissions should be set up in advance, or the `chmod` should be issued with as sudo.

+#### Finally,

 - I look forward to your code review and please let me know if you have any further questions.